Aveer had spent the last two days pretending Aarav didn't exist.

 A sob.

-I turned my head slowly.
+He turned his head slowly.

 The shadow on the other bed was trembling.